 Despite growing up in rural India, Gurudev was one of the most contemporary men to have ever lived.
-He practiced a way of life that was a unique amalgamation of progressive and spiritual.
-This was quite evident in his evolved view of women.
+He practised a way of life that was a unique amalgam of practical and spiritual values.

 Gurudev expressed disdain for the practice of dowry.
-He advised against wasteful expenditure on lavishly mounted weddings as he didn’t want the bride’s family to be burdened in any way.
-He often conducted simple wedding ceremonies for some of his disciples and devotees at the sthan where langar food replaced an eight-course feast.
-He once told Bittu ji, “Putt, we have to set an example in society so that no one considers a female child to be a burden.”
-He regarded the ritual of kanyadaan (the bride’s father giving his daughter to a man in marriage) as an act of a very high order.
+He advised against squandering money on lavishly staged weddings because he did not want the bride’s family to be burdened in any way.
+He frequently held simple wedding ceremonies at the sthan for some of his disciples and devotees, where langar replaced an eight-course feast.
+“Putt, we have to set an example in society so that no one considers a female child to be a burden”, he once told Bittu ji.
+He regarded the ritual of kanyadaan as an act of a very high order.

-Kanyadaan is considered a debt of great magnitude that is undertaken by the groom in favour of the bride’s parents, who have birthed, raised, and invested in their daughter’s upbringing.
+Kanyadaan is regarded as a large debt owed by the groom to the bride’s parents, who have invested in their daughter’s upbringing.

 As a brother, Gurudev encouraged his sisters to become financially independent.
-He told them that he would get them married only when they expressed a desire to do so.
-His daughter, Renu ji, remembered her father’s words, “If a prospective groom tries to judge if you will make a good wife, the marriage will not happen.”
-At first, Renu ji did not understand what Gurudev meant, however on introspection, she realized her father was echoing her views on marriage.
-Marriage isn’t about judging someone on looks and qualifications alone.
-It is a much deeper relationship as it signifies the union of Shiv and Shakti.
+He told them that he would get them married only when they expressed a desire.
+Renu ji, his daughter, recalled her father’s words, “If a prospective groom tries to judge if you will make a good wife, the marriage will not take place”.
+Renu ji did not understand what Gurudev meant at first, but upon reflection, she realised her father echoed her views on marriage.
+Marriage isn’t about judging someone solely on their appearance and qualifications.
+It is a much deeper bond because it represents the union of Shiv and Shakti.

-In Gurudev’s world, women were a manifestation of Shakti, and worthy of respect.
-In fact, during a certain period annually, he instructed his disciples to mentally touch the feet of their wives and accord them a place of seniority during a specific time each year.
+In Gurudev’s world, women were a manifestation of Shakti and worthy of respect.
+He instructed his disciples to mentally touch their wives’ feet and accord them a place of seniority during a specific time each year.

 Gurudev shunned fame and performed seva in the most low-key manner possible.
-On one Guru Purnima, a few disciples put up a banner with his photograph on a crossroad near the Gurgaon sthan.
-When Gurudev heard about this, he walked to the road where this banner was hung, and muttered something under his breath.
-He then reprimanded his disciples and warned them to not engage in such forms of promotion.
+One Guru Purnima, a few disciples erected a banner with his photograph near the Gurgaon sthan.
+When he found out, he went to the road where the banner was hung and muttered something under his breath.
+He then chastised his disciples and warned them not to engage in such forms of promotion in the future.

-When people took his photograph without his permission, they would find that the processed reel turned out blank.
-In some cases, cameras would malfunction at the time of Gurudev’s photograph being clicked and start working as soon as Gurudev was out of view.
-When journalists showed up at Gurgaon to interview Gurudev, he instructed his disciples to serve them tea and request them to leave thereafter.
-He preferred a life of obscurity.
+People who took his photographs without his permission would discover that the processed reel was blank.
+In some cases, cameras would malfunction when clicking the mahaguru’s photograph and start working as soon as he was out of sight.
+When journalists showed up at Gurgaon to interview him, he instructed his disciples to serve them tea and request them to leave.
+He preferred a life of anonymity.

-A photograph is a 2D representation of a person that is used to establish connectivity.
-By instructing Shankarnarayan ji to carry his photograph, Gurudev was amplifying this connectivity.
-I have seen Gurudev carry his photograph in the pocket of his safari suit when he went to attend to spiritually complicated matters.
-In his case, the amplification was with the Guru roop (a form of a Guru) in his photograph.
+A photograph is a 2D representation of a person used to establish connectivity.
+By instructing Shankarnarayan ji to carry his photo, Gurudev amplified this connection.
+I have seen Gurudev carry his photograph in the pocket of his safari suit when he attended to spiritually complicated matters.
+This heightened his connectivity with his own guru roop, as captured in his photo.

 Suresh Prabhu, a disciple, remembered, “Gurudev never craved attention.
 He never behaved like other so called God-men behaved.
 He was very casual, very relaxed and he was very inconspicuous.”